JoseMachado-CE/BlasT/README.md

   * I also used the website [Coloors](https://coloors.co/) for make the colors pallet.
   ![Color Scheme](assets/images/palette.pdf)
   * #212121 - Color used for background color
-  * #fff - Color used for majority of content
+  * #fff - White color used on the website
-  * #ffa500 - Ton of orange used on different parts of the website
+  * #ffa500 - orange used on different parts of the website
-  * #050505 - Ton of dark for a few parts of the website
+  * #050505 - Black color for a few parts of the website
-  * #FD1D1D - Ton of red for instagram icon hover
+  * #FD1D1D - Redfor instagram icon hover
-  * #4267B2 - Ton of blue for facebook icon hover
+  * #4267B2 - Blue for facebook icon hover
-  * #1DA1F2 - Ton of blue for twitter icon hover
+  * #1DA1F2 - Blue for twitter icon hover

-#### 4.4 Structure
+#### 5.4 Structure
   * I have used the [Bootstrap](https://getbootstrap.com/) structure to give form to this website.

 ## Wireframes